Pravargav/Amadeus/English/sentences.md

 -> I will join the meeting using just my mobile.

 -> He hasn’t been to the office for the last two months.

+-> Which company's building is this?

+-> Which company does this building belong to?